cdl-mint/Niryo_Twin/README.md

 4. This will create a log file named `scenario1_iteration1.txt` in the current folder.

-5. If you want to run your own scenario just add your scenario to the `custom_robot_movement.py` file under `TODO: section` as python list format and call it with the appropriate keyword argument. eg:
+5. If you want to run your own scenario just add your scenario to the `custom_robot_movement.py` file under `TODO: ADD YOUR SCENARIOS HERE: ` section.
+Explaination of syntax of custom scenario and position is given below.

 eg:
 ```
-# List of scenarios:
+# Syntax of custom scenario:
 scenarios = [[position_1],[position_2],[position_3],...]
 ```

-here each position is a list of 6 joint angles in radians. eg for position_1: [m1, m2, m3, m4, m5, m6] in float format.
+here each position is a list of 6 joint angles in radians. eg for `position_1: [m1, m2, m3, m4, m5, m6]` in float format.

 To call any custom scenario it must be called with appropriate numbering scheme. eg: to call the first custom scenario use the following command:
 ```
 python custom_robot_movement.py 1
 ```